Please always read the instruction leaflet carefully before taking a pregnancy test.

 Clearblue® pregnancy tests work by detecting tiny amounts of the pregnancy hormone in your urine and are over 99% accurate1 from the day you expect your period.

-The level of pregnancy hormone increases rapidly in early pregnancy and most Clearblue® Pregnancy Tests can be used 5 days sooner than your missed period (which is 4 days before your expected period)2.
-If you take a pregnancy test before you expect your period and get a ‘Not Pregnant’ (negative) result, there is still a chance that you may be pregnant because the level of the pregnancy hormone was not high enough for the pregnancy test to detect.
+If you take a pregnancy test before your expected period and get a ‘Not Pregnant’ result, there is still a chance that you may be pregnant because the level of the pregnancy hormone was not high enough for the pregnancy test to detect.
 See the Clearblue® Pregnancy Test product pages for details of results of clinical testing with early pregnancy.

 If testing from the day you expected your period, you can take a pregnancy test with urine from any time of the day.
 If testing before your expected period, use the first urine of the day.
 Avoid excessive fluid intake before testing.
 Always read the leaflet before testing.